tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Anatomy of Component

-A component consists of a Supervisor actor, a Top Level Actor, a component handler, and one or more worker actors.
-From all these, `csw-framework` provides the Supervisor actor, the Top Level Actor and an abstract class of handlers.
-Component developers are expected to implement these handlers, which collectively act as the gateway from the framework to component code.
+A component consists of a Supervisor actor, a Top Level Actor (TLA) that provides _component handlers_, and one or more worker actors.
+The `csw-framework` provides the Supervisor actor, the Top Level Actor and an abstract class of handlers.
+Component developers are expected to implement these handlers, which collectively act as the gateway from the framework to the developer's component code.

 ## Supervisor

 A Supervisor actor is the actor first started for any component.
 The main responsibilities that the Supervisor performs is as follows:

+-   Creation of the TLA when the component starts up
--   Implement and manage the component lifecycle for the TLA and for the rest of the system (see @ref:[Lifecycle](#lifecycle) below).
+-   Implement and manage the component lifecycle for the TLA and for the component (see [Lifecycle](#lifecycle) below).
--   Register itself with the Location Service.
+-   Register the component with the Location Service.
 -   Provide an administrative interface to the component to the rest of the system.
-For instance, the Container can perform some administrative communication with the Supervisor such as restart or shutdown.
+For instance, the Container can perform some administrative communication with the Supervisor such as restart or shutdown of the component.
 -   Allow components outside of the Supervisor and TLA to monitor the lifecycle state of the TLA.
 This is particularly useful for testing, when the test needs to know that the component is ready before performing its test actions.

-@@@ note { title=Note }

-Because the Supervisor registers itself with the Location Service, it serves as the gateway for all incoming communications from external components/entities.

-@@@
+-   Supports the locking functionality for the component (see [Locking](#lock))
+-   Receives external commands and passes them to the correct component handlers.

 The source code of the Supervisor actor can be found [here]($github.base_url$/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala)

-## Top level actor
+## Top Level Actor

-While the Supervisor works as the external interface for the component and the manager of its Lifecycle, the functional implementation of a component is implemented in a Top Level Actor (TLA), spawned by the Supervisor actor for any component.
+While the Supervisor works as the external interface for the component and the manager of its lifecycle, the functional implementation of a component is implemented in a Top Level Actor (TLA), spawned by the Supervisor actor for each component.
-However, the developer is not expected to implement TLA code directly.
-Instead, the functionality of the TLA is added by implementing the `ComponentHandlers` abstract class, consisting of a list of a methods, or `hooks`, called by the TLA during specific lifecycle and command events (see @ref:[Handlers](#handlers)).
+However, the developer is not expected to implement a TLA code entirely.
+Instead, the component-specific functionality of the TLA is added by implementing the `ComponentHandlers` abstract class, consisting of a set of methods, or `hooks`, called by the TLA during specific lifecycle and command events (see [Handlers](#handlers)).
-The `ComponentHandlers` implementation is specified during construction using a factory (see @ref:[Constructing The Component](#constructing-the-component))
+The `ComponentHandlers` implementation is specified during construction using a factory (see [Constructing The Component](#constructing-the-component))

 The source code of the Top Level Actor can be found [here]($github.base_url$/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala).

 ## Handlers

-The following hooks should be overridden in your ComponentHandlers implementation class:
+The following hooks may be overridden in your ComponentHandlers implementation class:

 -   `initialize`: called when the component is starting up, prior to be put into the Running state.
--   `validateCommand`: called when the component receives a command to validate it can be executed.  (see @ref:[Validation](#validation))
+-   `validateCommand`: called when the component receives a command to determine if the command is valid and can be executed.  (see @ref:[Validation](#validation))
 -   `onSubmit`: called on Submit command if validateCommand returns `Accepted`.
 -   `onOneway`: called on Oneway command if validateCommand returns `Accepted`.
 -   `onGoOffline`: called when the component receives an external message from an administrative client to go offline.
 -   `onGoOnline`: called when the component receives an external message from an administrative client to go online.
+-   `onDiagnosticMode`: called when the component receives an external message from a client to enter a specified diagnostic behavior.
+-   `onOperationsMode`: called when the component receives an external message from a client to exit any diagnostic behavior and return to normal, operations behavior.
 -   `onLocationTrackingEvent`: called when a tracked dependency changes location state. (see @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies))
 -   `onShutdown`: called when the component is shutting down.